opersys/process-explorer-web/README.md

 Required node packages
 ----------------------

-You'll need grunt:
+You'll need grunt-cli:

     npm install --global grunt-cli

-Then in order to `grunt pack`, you will need the following packages:
+Then in order to `grunt pack`, you will need to install the dependencies

-    npm install grunt grunt-chmod grunt-copy-to grunt-css grunt-exec grunt-mkdir grunt-contrib-concat grunt-contrib-uglify grunt-contrib-compress
+locally:

-        grunt-jade grunt-pack
+    npm install

 Binary files
 ------------